-5. Public Meeting #2
+5. Public Meeting #2 (See Appendix C)

 A second meeting will be held with the public to discuss the Plan and any additional alternatives considered during development of the Plan.
-NTMP staff could use mailing lists, changeable message signs, newspaper ads, or other items deemed necessary to inform the public of this meeting.
-Staff will also invite the City Council members for the ward and the sponsoring Council members.
+NTMP staff will use mailing lists, changeable message signs, newspaper ads, or other items deemed necessary to inform the public of this meeting.
 The primary goal of this meeting is to get feedback from the public on the Plan and the alternatives.
 Comments on the Plan will be taken at the meeting or can be submitted to the City Engineer's Office after the meeting.
 They will be used to finalize the plan in the next step of the process.